WerWolv/libtesla/README.md

     <img src="https://i.imgur.com/nBUc7ps.jpg" style="width: 50%; float: right">
 </div>

-`Or rather screen pictures.
-Overlays do NOT show up on Screenshots.`
+`Overlays do NOT show up on Screenshots.
+These pictures were taken using a capture card`

 ## Example